The Church of Jesus Christ of Latter-day Saints in Bolivia

 The Church of Jesus Christ of Latter-day Saints in Bolivia refers to the Church of Jesus Christ of Latter-day Saints (LDS Church) and its members in Bolivia.
 The first small branch meeting was held in 1964 with 19 people in attendance.
-Since then, the LDS Church in Bolivia has grown to more than 200,000 members in 285 congregations.
+As of December 31, 2025, Bolivia had 235,773 members in 290 congregations.
 Bolivia ranks as having the 6th most members of the LDS Church in South America.